KNULenaLindauer/Facial-Recognition-under-varying-lighting-conditins-using-SVM/README.md

 Although the Extended Yale B dataset is not very large, the time required to load and preprocess the data, as well as to train the SVM model, is significant—taking approximately 30 minutes in some cases.
 This highlights the need for more efficient data handling and processing strategies.

 Contributions:
-- Optimization of Data Loading and Preprocessing Efforts were made to streamline the loading and preprocessing of the Extended Yale B dataset to reduce runtime without sacrificing data quality.
+- Optimization of Data Loading and Preprocessing:
+   Efforts were made to streamline the loading and preprocessing of the Extended Yale B dataset to reduce runtime without sacrificing data quality.
 This included experimenting with optimized file handling techniques and reducing redundancy in preprocessing steps.
+- Runtime Enhancements:

-Runtime Enhancements: Adjustments were implemented to improve the efficiency of the training process.
+  Adjustments were implemented to improve the efficiency of the training process.
 This included tuning SVM hyperparameters and using parallel processing where possible to speed up computations.

-Evaluation of Alternative Models: The project incorporated a framework to test and compare the performance of different machine learning algorithms, such as k-Nearest Neighbors (k-NN) and Random Forest, against SVM.
+- Evaluation of Alternative Models:
+  The project incorporated a framework to test and compare the performance of different machine learning algorithms, such as k-Nearest Neighbors (k-NN) and Random Forest, against SVM.
 This provided insights into alternative approaches to address scalability and runtime issues.

-Model Scalability Exploration: Experiments were conducted to explore the performance of the SVM model when trained on subsets of larger datasets, enabling an assessment of its scalability potential.
+- Model Scalability Exploration:
+  Experiments were conducted to explore the performance of the SVM model when trained on subsets of larger datasets, enabling an assessment of its scalability potential.

-Integration of Advanced Preprocessing Techniques: Advanced preprocessing methods, such as histogram equalization and contrast adjustment, were explored to improve the robustness of the model under extreme lighting conditions.
+- Integration of Advanced Preprocessing Techniques:
+  Advanced preprocessing methods, such as histogram equalization and contrast adjustment, were explored to improve the robustness of the model under extreme lighting conditions.

-Benchmarking Against Real-World Datasets: A plan was developed to benchmark the current implementation against larger, real-world datasets to identify further areas for improvement and validate the model’s performance in more diverse scenarios.
+- Benchmarking Against Real-World Datasets:
+  A plan was developed to benchmark the current implementation against larger, real-world datasets to identify further areas for improvement and validate the model’s performance in more diverse scenarios.

 ----------------------------------------------------------------